a1v0/qmk-keymaps/README.md

     - this is annoying because I no longer have the original images I used to generate the current byte array.
 Really, I'd just like to tweak a couple of pixels.
 Solution: figure out how the byte array works and, if straightforward enough, tweak culprit pixels (if I'm unlucky, this'll use some sort of run-length compression that'll be hard to diagnose)
 5. separate parts of code into separate files for better readability.
 See: <https://www.reddit.com/r/olkb/comments/1js7ozb/bloated_keymapc/>
     - This doesn't actually do quite what I want.
 I don't really need a userspace.
 I'd simply like to clean up my code.
 I'd need, I think, to use some combination of `.c` and `.h` files to achieve this, but can't find a good guide.
 Will probably need to read up on how C works, more generally.
-6. number pad (ideally I'd be able to use this with some sort of num-lock key, _and_ with a hold-down layer shift). this could be achieved by double-tapping the right-hand layer shift key, which functions as a type of num lock by locking in the layer (which can be released by tapping the layer shift again, perhaps).
-Could this also be done in such a way as to enable Alt codes?
-If so, need to ensure that it doesn't cause peculiar behaviour if the actual num-lock functionality is/isn't enabled.
-7. Mouse layer (works well on Fitzy's device).
+6. Mouse layer (works well on Fitzy's device).
 The only question is how to activate it.
 Fitzy activates it by holding both thumb keys.
 I could use HJKL, and then use e.g. Y and U for left- and right-click
-8. caps lock, num lock, plus relevant messages show on the OLED screen
+7. caps lock, num lock, plus relevant messages show on the OLED screen
-9. home, end, pg up/down
+8. home, end, pg up/down
-10. find a nice use for other OLED screen (caps lock status, current layer)
+9. find a nice use for other OLED screen (caps lock status, current layer)
-11. check out these [layer ideas](https://www.reddit.com/r/MechanicalKeyboards/comments/qootbl/first_keyboard_with_layers_any_inspiration_for/) for inspiration.
+10. check out these [layer ideas](https://www.reddit.com/r/MechanicalKeyboards/comments/qootbl/first_keyboard_with_layers_any_inspiration_for/) for inspiration.
 Here are some [best practices](https://www.reddit.com/r/KeyboardLayouts/comments/rm5ro8/layouts_layers_best_practices_inspirations_etc/)
-12. perhaps create shortcuts to display certain things on screen, e.g. different pixel art
+11. perhaps create shortcuts to display certain things on screen, e.g. different pixel art
-13. Idea for number pad:
-    1. implement by holding left thumb (i.e. Function-key layer)
-    2. Replace function keys with some sort of chord on the number-pad keys, i.e. left thumb+something+number (though that'd make things like Alt+F4 difficult, so maybe keep the left-hand function keys).
-Doing F10/F11/F12 would also be hard, so need to keep those
-    3. Implement a layer-lock thing through, e.g., left-thumb+Esc, which is unlocked through Esc
-    4. The rest is as normal: right thumb is Enter etc.
-    5. This system makes it easy to activate the layer, making it, hopefully, easy to use during the flow of normal typing, as well as during spreadsheet data-entry work (using layer lock).
-It probably won't get in the crosshairs of the existing parts of that layer, either
+12. Number pad:
+    1. Number pad exists now, but it's missing +, -, / and *.
+Not sure where to put them.
+Might get away without them for now, since I do little number-pad stuff at work.
+I just need numbers and Enter
+    2. Implement a layer-lock thing, to allow me to enter "Excel mode"
+    3. Numbers are implemented as ordinary number key-codes, not as number-pad key-codes, so that I don't need to mess around with Num Lock